Asura: Buddhism

-Asuras (ལྷ་མིན; 阿修羅 (阿修罗, āxiūluó); 阿修羅) are a type of supernatural beings (antigods, demigods, or titans) in traditional Buddhist cosmology and a realm of rebirth based on one's karma in current or past lives.
-They are described in Buddhist texts as creatures who live in lower levels of mount Sumeru, obsessed with sensuous aspects of existence, living with jealousy, and endlessly engaged in wars against the creatures who are Devas (gods).
+Asura (ལྷ་མིན; 阿修羅 (阿修罗, āxiūluó); 阿修羅) are a type of supernatural beings (antigods, demigods, or titans) in traditional Buddhist cosmology and a realm of rebirth based on one's karma in current or past lives.
+They are described in Buddhist texts as creatures who live in lower levels of mount Sumeru, obsessed with sensuous aspects of existence, living with jealousy, and endlessly engaged in wars against the creatures who are deva (gods).
 As Buddhism spread into East Asia and Southeast Asia, the Asura concept of Indian Buddhism expanded and integrated local pre-existing deities as a part of regional Buddhist pantheon.

 Asura realm

 The asura realm is one of the realms in which one can be reborn as a result of experiencing the fruits of wholesome karma, while engaging in unwholesome karma.
-Generally, the desire realm is recognized as consisting of five realms and the realm of the asuras tends to be included among the deva realms, but the addition of the asuras in the six-world bhavacakra was created in Tibet at the authority of Je Tsongkhapa.
+Generally, the desire realm is recognized as consisting of five realms and the realm of the Asura tends to be included among the deva realms, but the addition of the Asura in the six-world bhavacakra was created in Tibet at the authority of Je Tsongkhapa.

 Deva-Asura War

-The asuras were dispossessed of their state in Trāyastriṃśa because they became drunk and were thrown down Mount Sumeru by the bodhisatta, as mentioned in Jatakas.
-This led to ever lasting war between the Devas of Tavatimsa and Asuras.
+The Asura were dispossessed of their state in Trāyastriṃśa because they became drunk and were thrown down Mount Sumeru by the bodhisatta, as mentioned in Jatakas.
+This led to ever lasting war between the deva of Tavatimsa and Asura.

 Asurendra

-In Buddhism, the leaders of the asuras are called asurendra (Pāli: Asurinda, 阿修羅王; lit.
+In Buddhism, the leaders of the Asura are called asurendra (Pāli: Asurinda, 阿修羅王; lit.
 "Asura-lord").
-There are several of these, as the asuras are broken into different tribes or factions.
+There are several of these, as the Asura are broken into different tribes or factions.
 In Pali texts, names that are found include Vepacitti, Rāhu (Verocana), Pahārāda, Sambara, Bali, Sucitti, and Namucī.
-According to the Lotus Sutra, the four leaders of the asuras took refuge in the Buddha after hearing his sermon.
+According to the Lotus Sutra, the four leaders of the Asura took refuge in the Buddha after hearing his sermon.